 “Fat Man” was the codename for the nuclear bomb that was detonated over the Japanese city of Nagasaki by the United States on 9 August 1945

 The Saitobaru Burial Mounds emcompass over 300 burial tombs an various sizes.
-Details you will find here.
+For details have a look at https://en.wikipedia.org/wiki/Saitobaru_Kofun_Cluster

 Location: https://goo.gl/maps/v8uH1WMgeCwi7kLC7